r-hensley/Rai/README.md

 - **`;chlb (#other_channel_name)`** Shows the leaderboard for the current channel (or another channel if you specify one)
 - **`;vc|v|vclb|vlb|voicechat`** Lots of names for this command.
 Prints a leaderboard of who has the most time in voice.
 - **`;uchannels|uc (member)`** Shows a full list of channel data for a user.
 Leave the `member` field blank to look up yourself.
+- **`;alb`** Shows a leaderboard of user *activity* in the server.
+This is differnet from `;lb` in that it doesn't count just number of messages, but instead gives a user five activity points to the leaderboard for each new message in a unique channel every 60 seconds.
+- **`;activity`** Shows a graph of the user's activity per day over the last month.

 #### Self-Assignable Roles
 Modeled after Nadeko's self-assignable role system.
 Allows users to assign themselves roless.